Identifying Pauli spin blockade using deep learning: Results

 To confirm the predictions, we measure the current at the base of the bias triangles as a function of the magnetic field and detuning, see Fig.\,\ref{fig:poc}d.
 The detuning axes, i.e.~the sweep direction of gate voltages $V_\text{P1}$ and $V_\text{P2}$, are indicated as white dotted lines in Fig.\,\ref{fig:poc}b.
 For charge transitions in C, the current suppression is evident at low magnetic field values.
 This verifies that the corresponding pairs are correctly identified as displaying PSB.
 Conversely, no current reduction is observed for bias triangles A and B, confirming the absence of PSB.
+An automated tuning pipeline could use this information to perform further experiments, such as measurements of Rabi oscillations.
 Additional results can be found in Appendix \ref{app:clfresults}.